If Your Voice Gets Tuned Out, Your Ideas Never Land.

 Titles look impressive on paper.
 But in real life?
 Sometimes the assistant to the assistant is the one everyone listens to—because status speaks louder than titles.
 Influence isn’t about titles or power: it’s about your status, how others experience you.
 In this keynote, Rebecca P. Murray uses the metaphor of bridges to explore the structural components of status: how we connect with people, strengthen relationships, and mend those in need of repair.

 Blending personal stories, humor, and interactive moments, Rebecca helps women navigate the balance of assertiveness and warmth—building on Alison Fragale’s research exploring how women face a higher bar for workplace success.
-Participants walk away with practical strategies to elevate their status, expand their influence, and claim not only a seat at the table, but a voice that gets heard.

 Key Takeaways